-Each Place is responsible for maintaining its own place-based risk register, ensuring at a minimum quarterly updating.
-The Place risks are aggregated into the wider Area risk register which is presented to each the Executive Director of Place on a quarterly basis and reviewed at each of the four Area Directors Groups.
+Each Place/Area is responsible for maintaining its own place-based risk register, ensuring at a minimum quarterly updating.
+The Place risks are aggregated into the wider Area risk register which are prepared on a quarterly basis and shared with the Chief Delivery Officer and Delivery Directors.
 Each place-based risk register underpins the corporate risk register and records all relevant risks facing each place, along with supporting action plans to mitigate these as far as possible.